 Coming soon

 SimpleJWT is currently in closed beta.
-If you would like to be notified when you can sign up, add your email to our waitlist below.
+If you would like to sign up, please email me at jon@simplejwt.com.